Master of Science (MS) in Psychology Degree Program

 Advanced Addiction Studies Concentration Only

-CalSouthern has made a determination that this curriculum meets the state educational requirements for licensure or certification in the field of addiction treatment in the following states: AZ, CA, MD, NV, UT.
-Some states may have additional requirements that are not part of the curriculum, but which can be satisfied at CalSouthern.
+United States: CalSouthern has made a determination that this curriculum meets the state educational requirements for licensure or certification in the field of addiction treatment in the following states: AZ, CA, MD, NV, UT.
+Some states may have additional requirements that are not part of the curriculum, but which may be satisfied at CalSouthern.

-CalSouthern has not made a determination that this curriculum meets the State educational requirements for licensure or certification in the field of addiction treatment in the following states: AK, AL, AR, CT, DC, DE, FL, GA, HI, ID, IA, IL, KS, KY, LA, ME, MI, MN, MS, MO, MT, NC, ND, NE, NH, NJ, NM, NY, OH, OK, OR, PA, RI, SC, SD, TN, TX, VA, VT, WA, WI, WV, WY.
+CalSouthern has made a determination that this curriculum does not meet the state educational requirements for licensure or certification in the field of addiction treatment in the following states: AK, AL, AR, AZ, CO, CT, DC, DE, FL, GA, HI, IA, ID, IL, IN, KS, KY, LA, MA, ME, MI, MN, MS, MO, MT, NC, ND, NE, NH, NJ, NM, NY, OH, OK, OR, PA, RI, SC, SD, TN, TX, VA, VT, WA, WI, WV, WY.
+This program does not accept applications from prospective learners who reside in these states.

 Demonstrate effective written and oral communication skills in research, practice, negotiations and conflict, and academia.